Trend forecasting: Fashion’s way forward

 3. Engaging Heuritech’s machine learning algorithms

 To be able to forecast trend evolutions, Heuritech developed an in-house deep-learning approach that picks up on what are dubbed early signals.
-These are slight changes in activity among edgy influencers who are often those who breathe life into trends.
+Early signals are slight changes in activity among edgy influencers who are often those who breathe life into trends.
 Using these early signals, these algorithms detect the onset of new emerging trends before they reach the mainstream and realize their full market potential.

 Heuritech’s master algorithm is regularly trained to combine the different forecasts obtained for each fashion item: